Advertisement

 See?
 Samson was crouched down in the long grass, just like one of his big cat ancestors!

-There were a few fails from other cat hunters.
+Other cat hunters had a few fails.
 One user posted what he thought was Samson hiding behind a tree.
 But, as Laura pointed out, it was actually an old milk crate.
-Another person got an upside-down bucket confused with the top of Samson's head.
+Another person confused an upside-down bucket with the top of Samson's head.

 Why do cats hide?